gdonald/BDD-Behave/README.md

 #### Running Behave:

-Behave will automatically look for a `spec` directory and will run anything matching `/spec.p6/`.
+Behave will automatically look for a `specs` directory and will run anything matching `/spec.p6/`.

 You can run a specific spec file like this: